TheLordLulu/TheLordLulu/README.md

 - 🌱 I’m currently learning **Redux,NodeJS,**

-- 👨‍💻 All of my projects are available at [https://www.lusinekenneth.me/](lusinekenneth.me)
+- 👨‍💻 All of my projects are available at https://www.lusinekenneth.me/ (lusinekenneth.me)

 - 📫 How to reach me **lusinekenneth2@gmail.com**